-There are a few different ways to use your computer science degree.
+There are a number of different types of computer science degree jobs out there.
 First, you could work on designing and implementing new software.
 You could also study and devise new ways to use computers to improve our efficiency.

 Finally, if you are a problem solver, you could work on developing ways to solve problems with computing.

 Information Technology, or IT for short, is quite different from computer science.